 Have you felt as if your jaw is prone to aching, or that your mouth sometimes feels crowded?
 Many people go through unnecessary tooth and jaw pain for years without realizing that it can be corrected through braces.
 Even if your teeth don’t look crooked, many wear braces to correct structural issues with their bites.
 Crossbites, overbites, and underbites can all lead to serious discomfort over time.
 Investing in braces can realign your bite for a more comfortable experience.

 In some cases, orthodontists even use braces to move teeth out of the way so that they can insert implants for missing or infected teeth.
 If you’re suffering from tooth or jaw pain, talk to your orthodontist about braces as a possible solution.
 Though they aren’t always the solution, they can be quite helpful.

 There are a lot of problems that may lead to orthodontists recommending braces as an adult.
 If you’re being recommended braces as an adult, give them consideration.
 They could be exactly what you need to relieve pain and restore your self-confidence.
-When you’re ready to make a change, rely on Orthodontics LA for help.
+When you’re ready to make a change, contact the professionals at Orthodontics LA for an orthodontic consultation.